 A UE accessing IMS via untrusted WLAN shall support the following:

-- If available, provide the identity of the WLAN AP the UE is currently associated with, and used for IMS signalling at IMS registration, IMS emergency registration, IMS session initiation, and in any procedure defined in TS 24.229 [10a], where access network information is provided.
+- If available, provide the identity of the WLAN AP the UE is currently associated with, and used for IMS signalling at IMS registration, IMS emergency registration, IMS session initiation, SMS over IP, and in any procedure defined in TS 24.229 [10a], where access network information is provided.

 - If available, provide geographical location coordinates during IMS emergency session setup.